- What is Euro 6?

 How does Euro 6 affect me?

-Use our Car Tax Calculator to find out how much road tax you will pay on a car.
+Use our Car Tax Calculator to find out exactly how much road tax you will pay on your car.

 What is Euro 6.2 and does it avoid the diesel surcharge?

 Emissions standards are planned well in advance, as is legislation to respond to them.
 Euro 6.2 - applicable to newly launched cars from September 2017 and all new registrations from September 2018 - is also known as Euro 6d-TEMP.
 It is a step in the process linking Euro 6 targets to real-world emissions testing.

 The Finance Act 2018 clear on how the diesel surcharge for VED and BIK will be applied. however, and regardless of actual emissions the work undertaken by manufacturers to meet Euro 6d ahead of the 2020-2021 deadline is essentually overlooked.

 'A vehicle meets the Euro 6d emissions standard only if it is first registered on the basis of an EU certificate of conformity which indicates that the exhaust emission level is Euro 6d (and it does not meet that standard if it is first registered on the basis of an EU certificate of conformity which indicates that that level is Euro 6d-TEMP).'

 Euro 6.2 compliance has little relevance to the UK car buyer beyond the knowledge that their car is being tested against real-world emissions and conforms to mandatory standards across Europe - some other countries recognise the new standard for emissions.